CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 // The github object in github-script is an Octokit REST API instance

-// Used to interact with the GitHub API
+// used to interact with GitHub API

 // For example: